 With so much competition for companies these days, having a clever logo and an honest slogan is one way to help stand out from the pack.
 Some logos have been around for decades and many of them have hidden messages you probably never noticed.

-IBM logo hidden meaning: IBM’s logo contains a series of parallel lines and the lower right of the logo makes it appear like an “equals” sign to demonstrate equality.
+IBM’s logo contains a series of parallel lines.
+The lower right of the logo makes it appear like an “equals” sign to demonstrate equality.

-Häagen-Dazs logo hidden meaning: Here is something that might blow your mind.
+Here is something that might blow your mind.
 Ice cream by Häagen-Dazs has never been made in Scandinavia and its Danish-sounding name isn’t a Danish word at all!
-The company was started by Reuben Mattus in 1960 in New York and he saw the need for a rich premium ice cream without additives.
-He created the name because it sounded Danish and believed it would give customers a positive image of the company since Denmark is one of the most happiest countries in the world (see #12, Coca-Cola’s logo).
+Reuben Mattus started the company in 1960 in New York.
+He saw the need for a rich premium ice cream without additives.
+He created the name because it sounded Danish and believed it would give customers a positive image of the company since Denmark is one of the happiest countries in the world (see #12, Coca-Cola’s logo).

-BMW logo hidden meaning: BMW’s roundel logo has long been known as white propeller blades against a blue sky to represent its aircraft engine heritage; however, it’s actually a representation of the flag of Bavaria’s colors of white and blue according to the NY Times.
-Because it was illegal to use national symbols in corporate trademarks when their trademark was registered in 1917, a roundel featuring the colors of the Bavarian flag in opposing order was used instead.
+BMW’s roundel logo has long been known as white propeller blades against a blue sky to represent its aircraft engine heritage; however, it’s actually a representation of the flag of Bavaria’s colors of white and blue according to the NY Times.
+Because it was illegal to use national symbols within corporate trademarks when their trademark was registered in 1917, a roundel featuring the colors of the Bavarian flag in opposing order was used instead.

-Toblerone logo hidden meaning: While it is apparent to recognize the Swiss Alps in the Toblerone logo, it means much more than that.
-The Toblerone brand was established in Berne, Switzerland which is known as “the city of bears” and they incorporated the graphic of a bear within the mountain.
+While it is apparent to recognize the Swiss Alps in the Toblerone logo, it means much more than that.
+The Toblerone brand was established in Berne, Switzerland which is known as “the city of bears”.
+They incorporated the graphic of a bear within the mountain.

 Audi logo hidden meaning: Audi was actually born by merging Audi, Horch, DKW, and Wanderer and forming the Auto-Union Consortium in 1932.
 As a tribute to each company, the four rings represent the companies that led to the Auto-Union and later, Audi as a company.

 Baskin Robbins logo hidden meaning: Baskin Robbins came about when two ice cream shop owners, Burt Baskin and Irv Robbins, combined their businesses into one.
-Both had several flavors of ice cream and together they had a total of 31 flavors of delicious ice cream and this is reflected in their logo.
+Both had several flavors of ice cream.
+Together they had a total of 31 flavors of delicious ice cream and this is reflected in their logo.

 Coca-Cola logo hidden meaning: When Denmark was proclaimed the happiest country in the world, Coca-Cola decided to look at their logo.
-They discovered that a part of their logo looks like the Denmark flag and decided to build a display that dispenses flags at an airport in Denmark.
+They discovered that a part of their logo looks like the Denmark flag.
+They decided to build a display that dispenses flags at an airport in Denmark.

 Watch the Coca-Cola Happy Flag campaign…